in ,

 Lorcaserin has been associated with cancers and since 13th February 2020, the drug has been voluntarily withdrawn from the markets.
 So, forget Lorcaserin!

-We are left with five drugs.
+We are left with six drugs.
 Semaglutide and Liraglutide (Saxenda) are both GLP-1 analogs and are FDA-approved for the treatment of Diabetes and Obesity (Diabesity).

 Orlistat (Xenical, Alli) is purely a weight-loss drug.
 It has not been recommended for the treatment of any condition other than weight loss.